 A reasonable level of sufficient entropy can be lacking when you spawn a fresh VPS, VM or container.
 In this case you do not want to generate randomness from your system activities such as disk, network, and clock device interrupts, also referred to as Pseudo-Random Number Generator (PRNG).
 Alternatively, you can get your randomness from a Hardware Security Module (HSM) or a True Random Number Generator (TRNG) USB stick.
 These USB sticks generate noise from their high voltage which results in semiconductor noise, also known as avalanche noise.

 A little side note - AES-256-GCM is unfortunately not working with the OpenSSL and LibreSSL enc parameter.
 This is why we use AES-256-CBC instead.
 The following code block can be used to encrypt and decrypt the compressed zip file.
-Please that you can and should add an authentication tag (AEAD) while encrypting.
+Please that you can and should add an authentication tag (AEAD) while encrypting. age (actually good encryption) can do all of this for you instead.

 $ openssl enc -in backup.zip -out backup.zip.enc -pass file:backup.key -e -md sha512 -salt -aes-256-cbc -iter 100000 -pbkdf2 $ openssl enc -in backup.zip.enc -out backup.zip -pass file:backup.key -d -md sha512 -salt -aes-256-cbc -iter 100000 -pbkdf2